iaindooley/RocketPack/README.markdown

 If any of the packages you install contain a file called rocketpack.config.php the install process will be run again recursively.

-### Conflicts

-If any packages try to install conflicting versions of the same package in the same directory, then you will be able to tell because you will have two different directories for the same package but with different version hashes appended.

-Each package that RocketPack installs will contain a file called .rocketpack with the exact repo and version string used to install it which you can use to find out which packages are installing which versions and resolve the conflict (for example by bumping the dependency/version number on one of your packages or figuring out a way to run both at once).